johanstroem/bin2dec/README.md

 ## To start:

-1. open a terminal in VS Code and write 'node index.js'
+1. open a terminal in VS Code and write `node index.js`